priyakrishnan-de/data-eng/README.md

 _sql-local/load_gold_layer$$<Use-Case-Category-Name>$$-$$<Use-Case-Name>$$.sql_

-Use case categories and uase cases availavle in word doc.
+Use case categories and use cases available in word doc.

 # **Avito context project - Data Engineering Project in GCP**